 |1 oz||1.50 Euro||99.9%||37 x 3.2 mm|

 The Austrian Philharmonic silver coins are identical in design to the gold version.
 Thomas Pesendorfer, the chief engraver of the Austrian Mint, created the design that is displayed on all versions of the Austrian Philharmonic coins.
 The obverse shows an arrangement of classical music instruments of the Vienna Philharmonic Orchestra, including a horn, harp, cello and four violins.
 The German name "Wiener Philharmoniker" of the Vienna Philharmonic Orchestra appears on top with the German word for silver ("Silber") in smaller letters underneath.
 Due to its music-themed design, this best-selling silver bullion coin is sometimes also referred to as Vienna Philharmonic silver coin.

 The Great Organ that is located in the Viennese Concert Hall (the home venue of the Vienna Philharmonic Orchestra) is featured on the reverse side of each Austrian Philharmonic silver coin.
 "Republik Österreich" - Austrian Republic - is engraved above it and the coin's year of mintage, face value and actual silver weight appear below.

 Inspired by the continuing success of the Gold Philharmonics, the Austrian Mint first issued the Austrian Silver Philharmonics on the 1st of February 2008.
 The coins are only available in the denomination of 1 oz.
 Nevertheless, more than 54 million sold coins between 2008 and 2012 alone attest to the fact that the Silver Philharmonic quickly became Europe's best-selling silver bullion coin.

 Mintage of the 1 oz Austrian Silver Philharmonic coin started in 2008.
 Only brilliant uncirculated coins are minted and annual production peaked in 2011 with 17,873,700 coins.
-Annual mintage numbers have been declining sharply since 2016 and the currently lowest annual mintage counted in the millions with 4,643,508 coins in 2014.
+Annual mintage numbers have been declining sharply since 2016 and the currently lowest annual mintage of 2,064,804 coins was set the following year.
 The Silver Philharmonic coin has a low numismatic (collectible) value because of these high production numbers and is therefore mainly bought by investors.
 The Austrian Silver Philharmonic is generally available for lower premiums over the spot price of silver than other silver bullion coins.